Error Handling and Resilience¶

 .CreateEventStream();

-// Subscribe to error events
+// Subscribe to execution events and handle node error events for observability.

-eventStream.SubscribeToEvents<GraphExecutionEvent>(event =>
+eventStream.SubscribeToEvents<GraphExecutionEvent>(evt =>

 {

-if (event.EventType == GraphExecutionEventType.NodeError)
+if (evt.EventType == GraphExecutionEventType.NodeError)

 {

-var errorEvent = event as NodeErrorEvent;
+var errorEvent = evt as NodeErrorEvent;

 Console.WriteLine($"Error in {errorEvent.NodeId}: {errorEvent.ErrorType}");